51pgwamuyu/celo-101/readme.md

     emit CommentAdded(artworkId, msg.sender, content);
    }
    ```
-This function takes artid and the comment.It the emit event commentAdded if the function runs successfully.
+//This function takes artid and the comment.It the emit event commentAdded if the function runs successfully.

 //function to addlike to an art
 ```